A BRIEF HISTORY OF CHESTER, CHESHIRE, ENGLAND

 CHESTER IN THE 18th CENTURY

 During the 18th century Chester grew rapidly and many new houses were built outside the walls.
 Chester Blue Coat charity school was built in 1717.
 In the 18th century the old leather trade declined.
-Chester was a market town rather than an industrial centre, although there were a huge variety of different craftsmen working in the town.
+Chester was a market town rather than an industrial center, although there were a huge variety of different craftsmen working in the town.
 Chester was known for silver working, lead working and shipbuilding.

 In 1735 the River Dee was deepened to make it navigable as far as Chester again.
 In 1797 a canal was dug to Chester.
 Then in 1657 the first stagecoaches began running between Chester and London.
 During the 18th century Chester became a major stagecoach stopping place.

-An infirmary was built in 1755 and the first theatre in Chester was built in 1773.
+An infirmary was built in 1755 and the first theater in Chester was built in 1773.
 Furthermore in the late 18th century the Medieval town gates were demolished as they impeded traffic.
 They were replaced by Ornamental ones.
 Then the Wishing Steps were built in 1785 and Chester castle was rebuilt in the years 1788-1822.

 The Bridge of Sighs was built in 1793.
 It is said to get its name because condemned prisoners were taken from the prison to the Chapel of St John the Little for a final service.
 They were then taken back to the prison to be hanged.